 Dictionaries are quite common today.
 But ‘The Professor and the Madman’ is the story of how the Oxford English Dictionary came into existence in the first place.
-However, the film also focuses on the unconventional and uncanny friendship between the two male protagonists who are played by Mel Gibson and Sean Penn.
+However, the film also focuses on the unconventional and uncanny friendship between the two male protagonists, played by Mel Gibson and Sean Penn.
 So, what cinematic liberties have been taken with the plot?
 Here’s what we uncovered.

 Before we learn more about the protagonists, let’s get some logistical details out of the way.
 A quick Google search will reveal that the mammoth task of creating the Oxford English Dictionary was first undertaken in 1857 by the Philological Society of London.
 Publishing began in 1884, however, only sequential installments were put out there.
 The dictionary, as we know it today, was only completed in 1928.

-There were two men who were instrumental in achieving this— James Murray and William Chester Minor.
-But who were they and how were they attached to the project?
+Two men were instrumental in achieving this—James Murray and William Chester Minor.
+But who were they, and how were they attached to the project?
 Well, James Murray was a British lexicographer who dropped out of school at 14 to earn a living.
-However, he was quite an intelligent person and as time progressed, he developed a real love for languages and etymology.
+However, he was quite an intelligent person, and as time progressed, he developed a real love for languages and etymology.

 James’ tenacity and passion were meant for something massive— the creation of the Oxford English Dictionary.
-On March 1, 1879, it was decided that he would become the editor of the book.
-He even got a scriptorium made in the grounds of Mill Hill School, where he was still working as a teacher.
+On March 1, 1879, it was decided that he would become the book’s editor.
+He even got a scriptorium made on the grounds of Mill Hill School, where he was still working as a teacher.
 He quit his job and became a full-time lexicographer once the workload increased.

 In fact, William got a pension for his military service and was not adjudged to be dangerous.
 Therefore, he had access to comfortable housing and a plethora of books at the facility.
 This is why it is not surprising that he became one of the biggest contributors to the dictionary.
 He sent in more than 10,000 entries!
-It is true that the widowed Mrs. Merrett used to visit him and bring him books on his list.
+The widowed Mrs. Merrett indeed used to visit him and bring him books on his list.
 Even though Winchester’s writing suggests that they could have had an affair, the author did say he was unsure about this facet of the surgeon’s life.

 Winchester further said this about the man— “Minor concentrated very hard, and some synapse(s) in his brain presumably fired in such a way as to eliminate his symptoms of schizophrenia.”
 All this time, James had no idea about William’s past.
 However, when he finally learned the truth, their relationship was unaffected.
 The lexicographer even described the “madman” as “a fine Christian gentleman, the same as myself.”